9:10am – Bible Study

 We are passionate about presenting the character, work and teaching of Jesus Christ to influence a new generation to become fully committed followers of our Lord.
 Thanks for checking us out.
 Come explore and experience the reality of Christ in your lives.
 You are warmly welcomed!

 Hello!
-We’d like to introduce ourselves for a moment.
 Erin and I married in 2013 and we live in Perry.
 One of our family’s favorite things to do is take walks!
-For our two daughters (Eden- 3 and Lillian- 1), we have a single stroller, a double stroller, an umbrella stroller, a jogging stroller, and a toy stroller (for Eden’s baby)!
-Often the walks take much longer than we planned because we run into neighbors or friends, or Eden has to stop for the 83rd time to pick up a rock or a stick.
+For our three kids (Eden, Lillian, and Jude), we have a single stroller, a double stroller, an umbrella stroller, a jogging stroller, and a toy stroller (for Eden’s baby)!
+Often the walks take much longer than we planned because we run into neighbors or friends, or have to stop for the 83rd time to pick up a rock or a stick.
 But we don’t mind, we like the family time, the fresh air, and the exercise.

 These folks have taken on an additional responsibility of serving our fellowship in the Biblical roles of deacons/deaconesses as found in I Timothy 3:8-13.
 They are selected by the Pastor and the Church council and 3 presented annually to the church at-large for confirmation to serve in this capacity for a term of 3 years.